-The judicial remedies available include orders for the destruction of the infringing items or for their definitive removal or recall from circulation within the channels of commerce.
+Specific remedies (or corrective measures) are provided for in the Enforcement of Intellectual Property Rights (Regulation) Act, and include orders for the destruction of the infringing items or for their definitive removal or recall from circulation within the channels of commerce.
 Injunctions to restrain the continuation of an infringement may also be obtained.
 Damages may also be awarded by the court, in which case the law provides that the amount set should take into account all the relevant aspects, including all the negative economic consequences suffered by the claimant, including lost profits, any unfair profits made by the infringer and, as appropriate, other elements such as any moral prejudice suffered by the claimant as a result of the infringement (that is, moral damages).